3 Month CD Rates

 Is a 3-Month CD Worth It?

-Ultimately, whether a CD is worth it or not depends on what your goal is.
-There may be other investment options that are more suitable for your situation.
+Ultimately, whether a CD is worth it or not depends on your goal.
+There may be other savings options more suitable for your situation.

 A high-yield savings account, for example, might be the better choice if you want easy access to your money.